 The left section is where I store the ointments.
 They usually come in small tubes, so they fit nicely and stay in place.
 The thermometer fits perfectly in these dividers as well.
 Because this case only has about 1 inch high of space, it keeps everything in the right compartment with ease.

-On the right side top, I stored the scissors to cut the tape and vapor inhaler for stuffed up noses.
+On the right side top, I stored the scissors to cut the tape and a vapor inhaler for stuffed-up noses.
 As you can see, there are lots of compartments that I didn't use.
 And that's OK.
-You just never know when you will need to add something.
+You never know when you will need to add something.

 Now, the inside holds all the other things.
 Here is the left side.
-I liked to divide the different bandages into separate compartments: small medium and large.
-I also had a section just for the figure bandages that are so very useful.
-We have had many a scraped knee so having the extra large bandages worked great too.
+I liked to divide the different bandages into separate compartments: small, medium, and large.
+I also had a section just for the figure bandages, which are so very useful.
+We have had many scraped knees, so having the extra large bandages worked great, too.

-And the right side looks like this.
-The instant cold packs are great for when you are on go and want to take the case with you.
-The burn ointment is useful for the kitchen or grilling outside.
+The right side looks like this: The instant cold packs are great for when you are on the go and want to take the case with you.
+The burn ointment is useful for the kitchen or grilling (Affiliate Link) outside.
 The abdominal pad came from another first aid kit I purchased.
-Hopefully, I will never need it, but I do have it if I need it.
+Hopefully, I will never need it, but I do have it if I do.

 Thermometer